-Does your baby have some type of head shape deformity that you or your doctor would like to correct?
-At Applied Biomechanics, we can fabricate custom cranial molding helmets for babies to treat a wide range of conditions, such as plagiocephaly, brachycephaly, and more.
+Are you worried that your baby’s head doesn’t seem to be developing properly?
+At Applied Biomechanics, we fabricate custom cranial molding helmets for babies to treat a wide range of conditions, such as plagiocephaly, brachycephaly, and more.

 The Uses of Cranial Shaping Helmets

-Cranial shaping helmet are used to treat a flat head syndrome and a variety of other minor cranial deformities in infants, such as:
+Cranial shaping helmets are used to treat flat head syndrome and a variety of other minor cranial deformities in infants, such as:

-It is quite common for babies to develop minor cranial deformities between the ages of 3-18 months.
-Babies’ skulls are quite soft and can easily change shape with repeated pressure in one location, without causing any harm to them.
+It is common for babies to develop minor cranial deformities between 3 and 18 months.
+Babies’ skulls are quite soft and can easily change shape with repeated pressure in one location without causing any harm to them.
 These deformities may be caused by a range of factors, such as:

-- Narrow space in the womb, which may be caused by twins taking up additional space in the womb or low levels of amniotic fluid.
+- Narrow space in the womb may be caused by twins taking up additional space in the womb or low levels of amniotic fluid.

-- A premature birth may cause skull changes as the head will be compressed during birth, when it is not quite as developed.
+- Premature birth may cause skull changes as the head will be compressed during birth when it is not quite as developed.

-- A congenital condition known as craniosynostosis that can cause the bones of a baby’s head to join together prematurely.
-This can be a serious condition and will need to be treated by surgery.
+- A congenital condition is known as craniosynostosis which can cause the bones of a baby’s head to join together prematurely.
+This can be a serious condition and must be treated by surgery.

-With the exception of craniosynostosis, most cases of cranial deformity will resolve themselves over the course of time and have no impact on a child’s development.
+Except for craniosynostosis, most cases of cranial deformity will resolve themselves over time and have no impact on a child’s development.
 Cranial shaping helmets offer an excellent treatment option for your child.